yuhonghong66/ModelZoo/readme.md

 This repo contains a number of standard deep learning models that can be run with the neon libraries.
 The specific model type subdirectories include more detailed information on the various models.
-Below is a summary of the vairous tasks and models included here that address those tasks.
+Below is a summary of the various tasks and models included here that address those tasks.

 ### Image classification